EdgarQuinones/Game-Alpha-by-Heta-Warriors/README.md

 # Game Alpha by Heta Warriors
  A text-only turn-based rpg.
-Used as a demo for a sooner bigger game
+Used as a demo for a sooner bigger game.